 Across all our chapters, Alpha Omega Epsilon does not have houses on college campuses because it increases insurance premiums and causes dues to skyrocket.
 However, the chapter at Georgia Tech has an on campus housing block, meaning that we are all roommates on the same floor and building in campus housing.
 This is paid the same as regular on campus housing, and is entirely optional.
 If you would like to know more you can reach out to our Vice President.

-If you have any more questions or concerns, please email email@example.com.
+Click here for all the recruitment details and FAQs.
+If you have any more questions or concerns, email our Membership Educator at firstname.lastname@example.org.

 bottom of page